Scholars Program: Hands-on History for Teens

 Participation is free with Family Membership to N-YHS or $125 per student for Non-Members.
 Scholarship opportunities are available.

 Here's What We're Up To!

-2014 Summer Scholars will have the unique opportunity to develop their research, critical thinking, and writing skills while exploring the New-York Historical Society’s extensive library and museum collection.
-Summer Scholars will learn and develop valuable skills and effective practices for researching while gaining access to the vast resources of New-York Historical.
+The Summer 2014 Scholars will have the unique opportunity to develop their research, critical thinking, and writing skills while exploring the New-York Historical Society’s extensive library and museum collection.
+Scholars will learn and develop valuable skills and effective practices for researching while gaining access to the vast resources of New-York Historical.
 They will have the opportunity to explore a topic in American History of their choice while learning how to make use of a research library at The Patricia D. Klingenstein Library at the New-York Historical Society, one of the oldest independent research libraries in the United States.
 Scholars will explore archived manuscript, map, printed, and microfilm primary sources within the library collection.